Bardi people: Religion and spirituality

 The heartland of Baardi (and Jawi) religious thought and practice lies in an area some 3 miles southwest of Cape Leveque, called Ngamagun (at the water)/Urgu (water).
 It is there that many of the key moments of the primordial creation of their world, in what they call būar or the dreaming, are grounded.

 The oldest supernatural beings in the Dampier peninsula thought-world were, firstly, Galalaṇ, followed by Minau.
 At some time, a young culture hero, Djamar emerged from the sea at Bulgin and, after resting against a paperbark tree for three days, struck out, whirling his bullroarer, for the south, then dived back into the sea after turning west, only to emerge at Ngamagun creek.
-Going into the bush he cut down a bilāl (silver-blood tree), and split boards from it, which he fashioned into bullroarers that, as he went back at his campsite on the shore, he shoved into the stone-beds of the creek, forming a line of galaguru.
+Going into the bush he cut down a silver-blood tree, and split boards from it, which he fashioned into bullroarers that, as he went back at his campsite on the shore, he shoved into the stone-beds of the creek, forming a line of galaguru.
 He then walked on to Djarindjin where, while seated on a rock, his hand was stung by a rock-fish he had caught underneath it.
-He found the blood tasty as he licked the wound, and stopped it with a wooden plug (banan).
+He found the blood tasty as he licked the wound, and stopped it with a wooden plug.
 Returning to Ngamagun, he let the blood from his arm drip into a trough of stone.
-This blood became his food (warb), which he shared with his three unmothered sons: Nalja, Winindjibi and Glabi, and the ritual drink of Baardi men to this day.
+This blood became his food, which he shared with his three unmothered sons: Nalja, Winindjibi and Glabi, and the ritual drink of Baardi men to this day.
 The three sons took different directions, with Nalja travelling east with the tjuringa, Winindjibi went south introducing initiation rituals and dancing, while Glabi introduced the Law.

 He speared another fish at high tide and sang his way back to Ngamagun, collecting his galaguru and, on climbing the Burumar sandhill, swung it round while kneeling.
 The hair-string broke as he did so, and the bullroarer shot skyward, to rest at a celestial zone called 'With the Fleshless' (baug-ara-njara), i.e., at the realm of the dead, in the Coalsack Nebula, a dark spot near the Southern Cross.
 After his death, Djamar himself went to the Coalsack Nebula, and his presence may be represented by BZ Crucis.